 Depending on the time of year (and the traffic!) we tend to arrive back in Oxford sometime between 10 o'clock and midnight.

-The minibus leaves the Keble Road pick-up point at 6pm sharp.
+The minibus leaves the Iffley Road Sports Centre pick-up point at 6pm sharp.

 We generally stop off on route at a motorway service station for dinner.